BCS Helps You Stay Safe During Your Trips

-Do you really know how to protect yourself when you go on a bus trip?
-BCS can explain the current scenario for you and give some interesting tips!
+Do you know how to protect yourself when you go on a bus trip?
+BCS Travel is going to explain everything we can do for your well-being during the trip!

-In short, using them implies you are going to spend some hours in a small, enclosed space whose ventilation will always be worse than if you were outside.
-That is a sure way to increase the chances of having the coronavirus transmitted by aerosols.
-The best resource we have to mitigate that is the abundant and continuous supply of fresh air in the cabin, that is, an appropriate ventilation system.
+In short, riding buses implies you are going to spend some hours in a small, enclosed space whose ventilation will always be worse than if you were outside.
+That is a sure way to increase the chances of having any viral diseases transmitted by air.
+The best resource we have to mitigate them is the abundant and continuous supply of fresh air in the cabin, that is, an appropriate ventilation system.

-The diagram below illustrates how air flows through the cabin.
-It is supplied from the upper part of the room through vents and continuously extracted from the lower portion, where the baggage is stored, while the bus is moving.
-A double-decker bus executes a complete air exchange within the cabin every one to three minutes.
+In BCS Travel’s coach buses, fresh air is supplied from the upper part of the cabin through vents and is continuously extracted from the lower portion, where the baggage is stored.
+That happens all the time while the bus is moving.
+Our double-decker buses execute a complete air exchange within the cabin every one to three minutes.
 That means an estimated circulation of 13,000 m³ of air per hour.

 Our buses also use highly efficient filters in all air intakes in order to provide you with an additional layer of protection.
 Air is forced through them to retain particles as small as 0.5 micrometers.
 Those might be simply dust or droplets which typically transport viruses.
 BCS Travel makes sure to replace all the filters used in each bus at a minimum frequency of six months to ensure their effectiveness.